folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 ## Overdue fine policies

-Overdue fine policies determine the amount of fines that accrue when an item is checked out for longer than its loan period.
+Overdue fine policies determine the fines that accrue when an item is checked out for longer than its loan period.

 ### Creating an overdue fine policy